mendix/docs/content/en/docs/appstore/modules/business-events.md

 * **ConsumedBusinessEvent**: This entity has the fields that every consumed event will include.
 Every consumed business event will inherit from this entity.
 These fields will be set from the module, as will any additional fields that match with the payload of the event.
 This defines what you want to receive from the business events you subscribe to.

-* **DeadLetterQueue**: This persistant entity within the Domain Model of the Business Events Module is used for generating a historical record of events that are generated for Business Event activities that were not successful or had errors when received by the consumer and can be referred to for troubleshooting.
+* **DeadLetterQueue**: This persistant entity within the Domain Model of the Business Events Module is used for generating a historical record of events that are generated for business event activities that were not successful or had errors when received by the consumer and can be referred to for troubleshooting.
 You can query the DeadLetterQueue entity to determine which received events could not be processed.

 * **Outbox**: This entity is used to store the event prior to being sent.
-This entity is connected to the microflow where a Business Event is triggered.
+This entity is connected to the microflow where a Business event is triggered.
 Should the Microflow fail, the entity will be removed as part of the same transaction.

 ### 3.3.1 Dead Letter Queue for Failed Messages {#dead-letter-queue}

-Every time a Business Event is consumed, it is transformed to match the Entity created as part of the Subscription.
+Every time a business event is consumed, it is transformed to match the Entity created as part of the Subscription.
 When the Entity within the Business Event has changed based on the imported contract, it can render the Entity unable to be processed.
 In such a scenario the Business Event will fail into a **Dead Letter Queue** which contains the representation of the Entity within the data column.

 {{< figure src="/attachments/appstore/modules/business-events/dead-letter-queue.png" >}}